Israeli support for Iran during the Iran–Iraq war: Israeli–U.S. agreement

 Following the start of the war, Israel sought permission from the United States to sell to Iran necessary American-made military equipment.
-The newly elected Ronald Reagan administration in beginning of 1981 at the time of the release of the American embassy hostages gave covert consent to Israel to sell unsophisticated American-made military equipment to Iran; even though officially, the Reagan administration staunchly opposed any weapon sales to Iran.
+The newly elected Ronald Reagan administration in early 1981 at the time of the release of the American embassy hostages gave covert consent to Israel to sell unsophisticated American-made military equipment to Iran; even though officially, the Reagan administration staunchly opposed any weapon sales to Iran.
 Robert McFarlane, who was Counselor of the State Department, coordinated the Israeli–U.S. agreement between Israeli Prime Minister Menachem Begin and U.S. Secretary of State Alexander Haig.

-Israel started selling unsophisticated American military equipment to Iran at this time; however, at the same time Israel breached the agreement and also sold sophisticated American military equipment to Iran.
-In order to implement these non-allowed sales, Israeli intelligence set up a covert operation in New York City.
+Israel started selling unsophisticated American military equipment to Iran at this time; at the same time Israel breached the agreement and also sold sophisticated American military equipment to Iran.
+In order to implement these illicit sales, Israeli intelligence set up a covert operation in New York City.
 Israeli intelligence ran a front company of 50 employees on John Street in the Wall Street area.
 The office was used to direct the covert purchases of American military equipment to resell to Iran.
 In March 1982, there was a leak to The New York Times about Israel's covert weapon sales to Iran.
 Fearing the company's operations might have been compromised, the covert Israeli weapons purchasing operation was moved to London in 1983.
-The London operation managed a worldwide network of private arm dealers, shell companies, and shippers who over the course of the war sold covertly for Israel several billion dollars worth of American-made arms to Iran.
+The London operation managed a worldwide network of private arm dealers, shell companies, and shippers who over the course of the war sold covertly for Israel several billion dollars' worth of American-made arms to Iran.

 By 1982 it became evident to the U.S. State Department that the Israeli government was routinely selling American-made military material without Washington's case-by-case consent, which was part of the original agreement between Prime Minister Menachem Begin and Secretary of State Alexander Haig.
-In the spring of 1982, after it was determined that Israeli Defense Minister Ariel Sharon was violating the agreement, the Reagan administration rescinded its consent for the sale of any American related military equipment by Israel to Iran.
-The U.S. government, however, continued to watch after this time Israel make military equipment sales to Iran.
-The Reagan administration, despite Israel's sales to Iran, continued to replenish Israel's weapons stockpile of American-made weapons, although it was evident that the weapons were eventually ending up in Iran.
-The willful ignoring of Israel's arms sales to Iran occurred despite the fact that the Reagan administration began in 1983 an aggressive public campaign, known as Operation Staunch, to stop world-wide weapon's related sales to Iran.
+In early 1982, after it was determined that Israeli Defense Minister Ariel Sharon was violating the agreement, the Reagan administration rescinded its consent for the sale of any American related military equipment by Israel to Iran.
+The U.S. government continued to watch after this time Israel make military equipment sales to Iran.
+The Reagan administration, despite Israel's sales to Iran, continued to replenish Israel's weapons stockpile of American-made weapons, although it was evident that the weapons were ending up in Iran.
+The willful ignoring of Israel's arms sales to Iran occurred despite the fact that the Reagan administration began in 1983 an aggressive public campaign, known as Operation Staunch, to stop worldwide weapons related sales to Iran.